Ben-Ganon/Obsidian_Olympus_DnD/Lore/The Plot.md

 Instate Minos as Emperor, with Tauros as the one and only god of the new empire.

 Aphelios, using his cult, aims to do three major things:
-1. Chain Persephone to the Temple in Crete to create the eternal winter
+1. Chain Persephone to the Temple in Delos to create an eternal winter
 2. Overtake the Oracle in Delphi to shift the tides of fate in his favor
 3. Open the gate of Hades to release Minos

+Nyx, Daughter of Hades, is sent to Knossos in order to open a gate from hades, sneak in with the Black Key, and pull Minos from Tartarus.
+Along with Minos come other souls of the undead, and monsters from Tartarus.

+Meanwhile, Selene is sent to Delphi to overtake the Oracle with the help of the cult.

+Atlas is sent with some magically gifted followers to

 Our Heroes start in Athens for the summer solstice, (which looks like winter solstice because Persephone's absence).
 Zeus sends Hermes to assemble them.